EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

 keypoints:
 - "We can use containers to run software without having to install it"
 - "The commands we use are very similar to those we would use natively"
+- "Singularity handles a lot of complexity around data and internet access for us"
 ---

 We have now learned enough to be able to use Sigularity to deploy software without us